If the Jurassic Coast’s globally-significant geology is what drew you to Dorset, Kimmeridge Bay is the place to visit.

 Access and parking

-Kimmeridge Bay is accessed via a toll road at £5.
+Kimmeridge Bay is accessed via a toll road, which costs £5 and is payable on arrival at a booth.

 Parking is then free for both the bay and the Wild Seas Centre.